 Here are 10 social impact leadership examples.
 I’ve found the example they set inspiring and helping me to think and act differently.
 These are specific examples of individuals known for their contributions to social impact across a range of fields:

-Founder of the Grameen Bank and pioneer of the microfinance model, Yunus has empowered millions of people, especially women in developing countries, by providing them with small loans to start their own businesses, thereby lifting them out of poverty.
+Now Chief Adviser of Bangladesh Muhammad Yunus founded Grameen Bank and pioneered the microfinance model, Yunus has empowered millions of people, especially women in developing countries, by providing them with small loans to start their own businesses, thereby lifting them out of poverty.
 The Grameen Foundation has lent out $6.5 billon to the poorest of the poor.

 Environmentalist and Nobel Peace Prize laureate, Maathai founded the Green Belt Movement in Kenya, which focuses on tree planting, environmental conservation, and women’s rights.
 Her work has contributed to the planting of over 51 million trees and a campaign that has resulted in the planting of 11 billion trees worldwide.